Codex Kingsborough

-The Codex Kingsborough, also known as the Codex Tepetlaoztoc, is a 16th-century Mesoamerican pictorial manuscript detailing the history of Tepetlaoztoc and abuse of the indigenous Tepetlaoztoc population by the Spanish encomenderos who took control after the Spanish conquest of the Aztec Empire.
-It is in the collections of the British Museum.
+The Codex Kingsborough, also known as the Codex Tepetlaoztoc or the Memorial de los Indios de Tepetlaoztoc, is a 16th-century Mesoamerican pictorial manuscript on European paper.
+It consists of seventy-two sheets painted to denounce the abuses committed by Spanish encomenderos against the indigenous population of Tepetlaoztoc following the Spanish conquest of the Aztec Empire.
+It is currently held in the collections of the British Museum.